ijgitsh/rougeExperimental/README.md

 # ROUGE Scoring API

-This project is a Flask-based API that calculates ROUGE scores for evaluating the quality of text summaries.
+This project is a Flask-based application that calculates ROUGE scores for evaluating the quality of text summaries.

 ## Requirements